Why choose the School of Education and English

 Careers

-For existing professionals this Master’s qualification will enhance your chances for promotion to senior positions in the field of education and in particular senior management roles within schools.
+For existing professionals, this Master’s qualification will enhance your chances for promotion to senior positions in the field of education and, in particular, senior management roles within schools.
 It acts as an important indicator of your ability and understanding of the roles and responsibilities of a senior leader in educational settings.
 It is designed to help you critique key issues in education as well as to identify and justify recommendations for further action.

-As a Master’s graduate therefore you will have the confidence knowledge and critical skills to prepare and present a strong application to senior posts in the field of education.
+As a Master’s graduate, therefore, you will have the confidence, knowledge and critical skills to prepare and present a strong application to senior posts in the field of education.
 It is also an ideal base from which to progress to study at Doctoral level.

 Entry Requirements

-2.2 honours degree or equivalent in a related subject area
+2.2 honours degree or equivalent in related area

 Entry Requirements

-2.2 honours degree or equivalent in a related subject area2.2 honours degree or equivalent in a related subject area
+2.2 honours degree or equivalent in related area

 Fees for this course